-The move to Phase 3 has permitted the expansion of activities that are allowed within speed skating; notably the addition of regional cohorts and the allowance of occasional close proximity during active skating activities.
-Further relaxation of restrictions may be considered once the skating season is successfully underway.
+The move to Phase 3 has permitted the expansion of activities that are allowed within speed skating; notably the addition of regional cohorts, the allowance of occasional close proximity during active skating activities, and a modified return to formal competition.
+Further revisions to the guidelines may occur as the season progresses due to changes to sport sector guidelines and/or Orders of the Provincial and/or Regional Health Officer.